jmhollinger/wiw-code-challenge/README.md

 # wiw-code-challenge
  Response to When I Work code challenge to retrieve a set of csv files, transform the data, and return a new single csv with the result.

-## Structure

-There are two versions of this program included:

-1. script_version : Can be run locally to create the csv files using the setup instructions below
-2. aws_lambda_version : Designed to be deployed as a Lambda serverless function.
-The exported file is saved to a public s3 location.

-##  Script Setup
+##  Setup

 1. Clone the Repo
 2. Initialize the venv
 3. Install dependencies from requirements.txt

-## AWS Lambda Setup

-Coming Soon
+4. Run python3 process_csv_files.py OR run process_csv

 ## Tests

-This program uses pytest for unit testing using:
+This program uses pytest for unit testing using.
+To run tests simply run pytest from the root of the repo.

-pytest

 ## Documentation

 Pandas handles dataframe loading and manipulation.
-Boto3 is used for S3 operations in the lambda_version.

-The program containes two functions that are part of the csv_processor module:
+The program contains two functions that are part of the csv_processor module:

 ### create_file_list(base_url="", identifier_list=[], file_extension="")